 Grahm-Leech-Blighly Act penalties are two-fold: the organization faces up to 100k and officers/directors can be charged up to 10k each, in addition to lawsuits and damaged business reputation.

 Example: Failing to provide consumers with prior notice of information-sharing policies or failing to allow for an opt-out of private information sharing with non-affiliated entities.

 First, you need to know where your gaps are, how many you have, and how to fix them.
-There are a few different types of cybersecurity tests to use, but we highly recommend a Vulnerability Scan, as it goes into more specifics than a Penetration Test.
+There are a few different types of cybersecurity tests, but we highly recommend a Vulnerability Scan.
 You can learn about the three different ways to test your cybersecurity here.

 Once you’ve determined where you have holes (nearly every business does), your IT provider or your Vulnerability Scan team can close those gaps.

 Once you’ve scanned and repaired, it doesn’t stop there.
-You need to keep a wary, watchful eye on your data as hackers love to target businesses because of the wealth of personal data they have.
+You need to keep a wary, watchful eye on your data.
+Hackers target businesses of all sizes and revenues.
 We recommend talking to your provider about setting up a schedule to be tested.